broadwell/ReuseMapper/README.md

 **Note**: Changing the --bins parameter can have a major effect on the resulting heatmap (see screenshots below).

-ReuseMapper.py also generates a summary of "commonly used phrases" in itext_phrases.txt

 ```
   usage: ReuseMapper.py [-h] [--version] [--bins BINS] [--url URL] [--no_cache]
                         [--get_texts]